lunasec-io/lunasec/docs/pages/how-it-works/secure-components.md

 ### Why is splitting data across websites more secure?

 As we've covered, LunaSec relies on the strong protections that web browsers use in order to isolate data on different websites.
+The iFrame and Dedicated Tokenizer run on a different domain.
+Typically this is a subdomain of your main site, for instance `secure.your-website.com`.
-In addition to isolation, the separate context allows LunaSec to load a very strict CSP (content security policy).
+In addition to isolation, the separate context allows LunaSec to load a very strict CSP (content security policy) for the iFrame.

 One of the main protections of the CSP is the [Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 It's the functionality